 And don't forget about engagement through social media while working remotely.
 Why not do a contest for your employees, share recipes, send off a fun survey or create a Facebook group to keep employees engaged?
 Whatever it is that motivates your team, try different ways to virtually let off some steam together on a regular basis, so they will feel like hard work is rewarded and time is still valuable to you.

-Use Technology Tools Made for Team Productivity
+Use Technology Tools to Keep Your Team On-Track

 Communication and task management is vital to keeping your team on track, especially remotely, the solution is technology.
 There’s no shortage of task management and communication tools available these days.
 Whether it’s a mobile app, online tool or both, these tech solutions can make the difference in your team.